 How to get a VWV training contract

-Vacation scheme deadline: 20 January 2017
+Vacation scheme deadline (2018): 20 January 2018 (opens October 2017)

 The Bristol and London offices each run week-long placements over the summer.
-Though Watford and Birmingham do not currently host a scheme, management have hinted that one may be organised once the offices become more established.
+Though Watford and Birmingham do not currently host a scheme, management has hinted that one may be organised once the offices become more established.

 Vac schemers are hosted by a current trainee, and usually spend time working on a mixture of real and mock tasks in several different departments.

-Both vac scheme and direct training contract applicants begin their applications with the online form.
+Both vac scheme and direct training contract applicants begin their applications with an online form.
 An eagle eye is an important asset for any prospective applicant, as former training partner David Emanuel explains: “Please don't make elementary spelling mistakes or grammatical errors on the form – good lawyers are defined in a large part by what they write.
 It's difficult, but try to find a way to demonstrate some independence and originality of thought, or some unique experience, that will help your application stand out.
 Sometimes less is more: you don't have to fill up the box if you have made the point you wanted to already.
-Write clearly, precisely, and simply to convey your answer, and a sense of you as a person.
+Write clearly, precisely and simply to convey your answer and a sense of you as a person.
 Decorating your response with unusual words found in the Thesaurus often looks more odd than impressive.”

 Assessments and interviews

 The firm prefers not to circulate the precise details of what the assessment entails, preferring to put candidates' ability to perform under pressure to the test.
-The process also changes year-on-year, so if you're trying to work out what you can expect, your guess is as good as ours.
+The process also changes year-on-year, so if you're trying to work out exactly what you can expect, your guess is as good as ours.
 However, past tests have involved short presentations on topics such as reforms to the education system or freedom of expression.
 Some years have also included a written component.

 During the vac scheme, students also have an interview with a member of HR and a member of the trainee recruitment panel.